Trump directs US agencies to toss Anthropic's AI as Pentagon calls startup a supply risk

 "The president's directive to halt the use of a leading American AI company across the federal government, combined with inflammatory rhetoric attacking that company, raises serious concerns about whether national security decisions are being driven by careful analysis or political considerations."

-The conflict is the latest eruption in a saga that dates back at least to 2018.
-That year, employees at Alphabet's Google protested the Pentagon's use of the company's AI to analyze drone footage, straining relations between Silicon Valley and Washington.
-A rapprochement ensued, with companies including Amazon and Microsoft jousting for defense business, and still more CEOs pledging cooperation last year with the Trump administration.
+Tech companies and the Pentagon have repeatedly locked horns since at least 2018, when employees at Alphabet's Google protested against the Pentagon's use of the company's AI to analyze drone footage.
+A rapprochement ensued with companies including Amazon and Microsoft jousting for defense business, while several big-tech CEOs pledged cooperation last year with the Trump administration.

 But theoretical "killer robots" have remained a concern held by human-rights and technology activists.
 At the same time, Ukraine and Gaza have become theaters for increasingly automated systems on the battlefield.